realpython/materials/solid-principles-python/README.md

 # SOLID Principles: Improve Object-Oriented Design in Python

-This folder provides the code examples for the article [SOLID Principles: Improve Object-Oriented Design in Python](https://realpython.com/solid-principles-python/).
+This folder provides the code examples for the Real Python tutorial [SOLID Principles: Improve Object-Oriented Design in Python](https://realpython.com/solid-principles-python/).